saranshj29/flight-controller-using-teensy-4.0-micro-controller/README.md

 plenty of overhead for custom code additions.
 The code is compiled and uploaded to the board 5 using the simple-to-use Arduino IDE and the Teensyduino add-on
+# Hardware Requirements
+The physical flight controller which runs the dRehmFlight code consists of a Teensy 4.0 microcontroller and MPU6050 6 degree of freedom IMU.
+Currently, only the Teensy 4.0 board has been tested, though the newer 4.1 board with more pinouts should work identically without modification to pinouts.